Water Pulse / Invite-gated pilot

 BasinKit

-Unified tooling for pulling water quality, drought, flood, and geospatial data into one developer-friendly interface.
+Unified tooling for water quality, drought, flood, and geospatial records, moving toward gated developer access when the contract is ready.

-Transparent notebooks for water footprint estimation, scoring logic, assumptions, and the caveats behind every public claim.
+Transparent records for scoring logic, assumptions, method versions, and the caveats behind every public or buyer-facing claim.

 Reference pipelines for remote sensing, change detection, and map rendering across public data sources and partner signals.

-Water Pulse, Observatory workflows, and BasinKit sit on the same shared runtime that powers AI Agent, AI Workers, and Secure AI.
+Water Pulse, Observatory workflows, and BasinKit sit on the same shared runtime principles that power AI Agent, AI Workers, and Higher-trust planning: identity, review, provenance, and controlled delivery.

 AI Agent